chrischiedo/chrischiedo.github.io/about.md

 I am passionate about STEM education and the role of science and technology in society.
 I have spent a good chunk of my professional life (so far) working in the technical training space: as a software development learning facilitator, an engineering instructor, a technical curriculum developer and as a Head of Department (ICT and Engineering) in a technical training institute.

-Most recently, I have been spending most of my time carrying out independent research on distributed systems (specifically, distributed consensus algorithms) and security in Blockchain-based applications (specifically, smart contracts and protocol implementations).
+Most recently, I have been spending most of my time carrying out independent research in distributed systems (specifically, distributed consensus algorithms) and security in Blockchain-based applications (specifically, smart contracts and protocol implementations).

 **Competencies:**

 *Technical Skills*
- - Programming Languages: Python, Java, C#, Rust
+ - Programming Languages: Python, C#, C/C++, Rust
  - Libraries & Frameworks: Django/Flask, Angular, ASP.NET MVC Core
  - Tools & Platforms: Git/Github, Heroku, Travis-CI, VS Code, PyCharm, IntelliJ IDEA, JVM, .NET Core
  - Databases/Data Stores: PostgreSQL, MySQL, Redis